 Arch Coal's executive officers spend substantially all of their business time and attention managing Arch Coal's business of coal production, including the operation of its coal mines.
 Their activities include overseeing the following areas, among others: mining operations; transportation and distribution; sales and marketing; quality control; customer support; finance; accounting; recruiting; legal; contract administration; and government relations.
 In addition to traditional sales of coal through supply arrangements, the Company employs strategies to use coal and coal-related commodities and contracts for those commodities in order to manage and hedge volumes and/or prices associated with its planned coal sales or purchases, reduce its exposure to the volatility of market prices, or augment the value of the portfolio of its traditional assets.
+A typical example of the Company's use of these commodity contracts is the use of a financial coal swap contract to mitigate the exposure to changing prices resulting from a physical coal supply contract that has index-based pricing.
 These risk management and optimization activities are managed as part of the Company's sales and marketing function.
 None of Arch Coal's executive officers, other than the Chief Financial Officer, spends any significant time managing cash balances and short-term liquidity instruments.
 The Chief Financial Officer oversees ordinary course cash management and short-term liquidity instruments with a view toward supporting the long-term business operations of Arch Coal (e.g., in support of capital expenditures and other business expenses).
 None of the Company nor its personnel engages in any speculative trading or investing activity.
 As to Arch Coal's directors, they spend substantially all of their time as directors overseeing Arch Coal's business of coal production and not on activities related to managing investment securities.

-For further background, the positions and biographical summaries of Arch Coal's executive officers are as follows:
+For further background, the positions and biographical summaries of Arch Coal's executive officers as of March 31, 2020 are as follows: